“Notice of ACC – Vancouver 2020 Annual General Meeting and Election” – click on this for full details and forms

 With the generous help of both the BCMC (BC Mountaineering Club), the NSH (North Shore Hikers), our National office, information from FMCBC, ACMG and members of the ACC Vancouver Section, this document has been written as guidance for our Vancouver Section Members.
 Our Members who also belong to the BCMC and NSH will find this helpful and recognizable.

-The opening of the ACC Vancouver Section will begin on June 19th, 2020.
-The described plan will run until updated in accordance with any changes around the Provincial Health Officer (PHO) COVID guidelines.
+The re-opening of the ACC Vancouver Section took place on June 19th, 2020.
+The described plan will continue to run and be updated in accordance with any changes around the Provincial Health Officer (PHO) COVID guidelines.
 The following requirements for all trips and activities on the ACC Vancouver calendar are applicable to all ACC Vancouver Section members and are based upon PHO guidelines and our National Office.
 The requirements will be updated as the BC PHO guidelines change and become available.

 As provincial guidelines permit, the Vancouver Section will gradually return to as close to normal as possible, but in reality, this could take a long time.

-Collaborative Courses with ACMG guide Monte Johnson and our Director and Co-director of courses and skills will be posted to our Calendar for these to start up June 26th for our Vancouver Section members.
+Collaborative Courses with ACMG guide Monte Johnson and our Director and Co-director of courses and skills have been posted to our Calendar for the fall and winter for our Vancouver Section members.
 There is an associated cost for the courses at a reduced rate.
 Go to http://www.accvancouver.org/ for the calendar and to sign up.

-- Trips will resume June 19th, 2020 following the below guidelines
+- Trips resumed June 19th, 2020 following the below guidelines

 - No interprovincial travel is recommended until further notice